 Recipe pairing ideas

-- Lettuce
+• Lettuce

-- Sliced tomato
+• Sliced tomato

-- Diced up red onion
+• Diced up red onion (or white onions)

-- Condiments: mayonnaise, mustard and ketchup
+• Condiments: Mayonnaise, mustard and ketchup

 Tried my caribou burgers?